TommyMart/socialMedia-app-client/README.md

 #### User Profiles:

-- Unique profiles for each user to post content and view personalized feeds.
+- Unique profiles for each user to post content and view personalised feeds.
 - Follow and unfollow features to build a curated following list.

 #### Posting & Interaction: